 - 6.7 The emerging Local Plan identifies Wells as having a 'medium town centre' which retains a predominantly distinctive 'small shop' character.
 Local Plan policies seek to support the vitality and viability of settlements by focussing new retail within the identified town centres and resisting proposals for new retail development outside of town centres (in a sequential approach), particularly where there are high numbers of vacant units or where opportunities exist within or close to town centres which can accommodate new retail development.
-The Local Plan identifies both a 'Primary Shopping Area' and a wider town centre for Wells and these are the definitions used by this Neighbourhood Plan. - 6.8 The town centre plays an important role as a service centre for residents and tourists.
-A good range of shops and services are provided: these include the Post Office and shops to meet day to day needs such as pharmacy, food retail, butchers, comparison retail and services such as health, beauty and hairdressing.
+The Local Plan identifies both a 'Primary Shopping Area' and a wider town centre for Wells. - 6.8 The town centre plays an important role as a service centre for residents and tourists.
+A good range of shops and services are provided.
 The primary shopping area is largely centred on Staithe Street and The Quay with some retail and town centre uses also located on Freeman Street, Station Road and Bolts Close. - 6.9 Since September 2020, the national permitted development rights that relate to town centre development have been radically altered.
 The revised permitted development rights allow the change of use from shops and financial institutions to other uses without the need for a planning application while other permitted development rights allow for a change of use subject to prior approval.
 In the town centres and primary shopping areas, proposals for new retail development will be supported particularly where they would reinforce the retail role of Wells and add to the retail offer available to residents and visitors.
-Permitted development rights also allow residential development above retail and some commercial units.
-Therefore residential development will be supported at first floor level particularly where it will add to the vitality and viability of the town centre outside of main shopping hours.
+Residential development will be supported at first floor level particularly where it will add to the vitality and viability of the town centre outside of main shopping hours.